-(a) The quality measures comparison between the four variants of TLKC and TLKC-EXT, the original results, and the baseline methods.

-(a) The quality measures comparison be- (b) The data utility comparison between the four variants of TLKC and TLKC- tween TLKC and TLKC-EXT.
+- tween the four variants of TLKC and TLKC- tween TLKC and TLKC-EXT.
+EXT, the original results, and the baseline methods. - The quality measures comparison be- (b) The data utility comparison be-

-Fig. 7: The data and result utility analyses for BPIC-2012-APP considering the strong setting.
+Fig. 7.
+The data and result utility analyses for BPIC-2012-APP considering the strong setting.